Separating and Collapsing Electoral Control Types: Results

-Since approval voting satisfies Property Unique-$\alpha$~\cite{hem-hem-rot:j:destructive-control}, and (clearly) Property~$\alpha$, the above theorems and corollaries apply to approval voting.
+Since approval voting is clearly strongly voiced~\cite{hem-hem-rot:j:destructive-control} and satisfies Property Unique-$\alpha$~\cite{hem-hem-rot:j:destructive-control}, and (clearly) Property~$\alpha$, the above theorems and corollaries apply to approval voting.
 For each case where only the containment (and not the collapse) is shown, the containment can be made strict under approval voting.
 See Table~\ref{table:approval-results} for the separation witnesses.

 \begin{corollary} \begin{enumerate} \item $\approvaldcpctpuw=\approvaldcpcteuw = \approvaldcrpcteuw = \approvaldcrpctenuw = \approvaldcpctenuw$. \item $\approvaldcrpctpnuw = \approvaldcpctpnuw$. \item $\approvaldcdcuw \subsetneq \approvaldcdvuw$. \item $\approvaldcdcnuw \subsetneq \approvaldcdvnuw$. \item $\approvaldcdcnuw \subsetneq \approvaldcdvuw$. \item $\approvalccpctpuw = \approvalccrpctpuw$. \item For each $\calt \in \{\ccpcteuw$, $\ccpctenuw$, $\ccrpcteuw$, $\ccrpctenuw$, $\ccpvteuw$, $\ccpvtenuw$, $\ccpvtpuw$, $\ccpvtpnuw\}$, it holds that $\approvalccpctpuw \subsetneq \approvaldash\calt.$ \end{enumerate} \end{corollary}